 - Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities.
-Included in Level 1 are equity securities, money market funds and mutual funds. - Level 2 Observable inputs other than those included in Level 1, such as quoted prices for similar assets and liabilities, quoted prices in markets that are not active.
+Included in Level 1 are public equity, debt securities, cash and money market funds, and alternative mutual funds. - Level 2 Observable inputs other than those included in Level 1, such as quoted prices for similar assets and liabilities, quoted prices in markets that are not active.
 Included in Level 2 are debt securities.
-Inputs are obtained from various sources including market participants, dealers and brokers. - Level 3 Unobservable inputs using estimates and assumptions developed by the Association, which reflect those a market participant would use.
+Inputs are obtained from various sources including market participants, dealers and brokers.

+Level 3 Unobservable inputs using estimates and assumptions developed by the Association, which reflect those a market participant would use.
 Included in Level 3 is the beneficial interest in perpetual trust.
 The fair values of the underlying securities in the trust are obtained from various sources including market participants, dealers and brokers.